GlitcherOG/Project-Mcomm/README.md

 - Patch Search so it gets offline personas
 - Find out Stat Struct
 - Add Edit user and lost user
-- Fix Disconnecting not working correctly
-- Fix Chal not getting user details/stats properly
+- Fix Chal not getting user details/stats properly sometimes
 - Fix Highscore not listing database scores
 - Add check to see if user is already logged in, if so disconnect and allow new connection
 - Fix Quick Match So it Works